PDP appeal committee recommends cancellation, rerun of primary election in Osun constituency – The Sun Nigeria

 From Lateef Dada, Osogbo

-The Appeal Panel of the Peoples Democratic Party (PDP) for the State House of Assembly and Senatorial primary election in Osun State, has recommended the cancellation and rerun of the primary election for the House of Representatives in Iwo/Olaoluwa/Ayedire Federal Constituency.
+The Appeal Panel of the Peoples Democratic Party (PDP) for State Assembly and Senatorial primary election in Osun State, has recommended the cancellation and rerun of the primary election for the House of Representatives in Iwo/Olaoluwa/Ayedire Federal Constituency.

-The Chairman, Secretary and a member of the committee, Bar Abdulfatai Adesina, Dr Edward Adie and Hon Yemisi Afolabi, gave the recommendation based on the petition by an aspirant, Lukman Bello.
+The Chairman, Secretary and a member of the committee, Abdulfatai Adesina, Dr Edward Adie and Hon Yemisi Afolabi, respectively, gave the recommendation based on the petition by an aspirant, Lukman Bello.

-In the report of the committee obtained by our correspondent, the petitioner complained about the replacement of authentic delegates with impostors, and the committee agreed that he has proved the manipulation of the delegate list.
+In the report of the committee obtained by our correspondent, the petitioner complained about the replacement of authentic delegates with impostors, and the committee agreed that he had proved allegation of the manipulation of the delegate list.

 The committee noted that the petitioner presented the evidence of the authentic list of Ad-hoc delegates as elected to vote in the primaries and the manipulated list of delegates, used for the election.